jrusev/TelerikAcademy/Programming/04.HighQualityCode/13.Refactoring-Homework/README.md

     * Rename the ugly named variables.
 * Make the code testable.
     * Think how to test console-based input / output.
-* Write unite tests.
+* Write unit tests.
 Fix any bugs found in the mean time.
 * Refactor the code following the guidelines from this chapter.
 Do it step by step.
 Run the unit tests after each major change.